0x6b/libsoratun/README.md

 # libsoratun

-The C library allows you to embed Soracom Arc connectivity into your own program.
+The C library allows you to embed [Soracom Arc](https://users.soracom.io/ja-jp/docs/arc/) connectivity into your own program.
 You can send a message to the unified endpoint, with Soracom Arc, entirely from userspace (no root privilege is required).

 ## Tested Setup

-- Go 1.21.0
+- Go 1.21.1
-- Rust 1.72.0
-- Python 3.9.6
-- Node.js v18.14.2
 - macOS Ventura 13.4.1

 ## Prerequisites

-1. You have to have `arc.json`, configuration file for [`soratun`](https://github.com/soracom/soratun/) locally.
+1. You have to have a virtual SIM, along with `arc.json` which is a configuration file for [`soratun`](https://github.com/soracom/soratun/) locally.
 See documentation for detail.
    - [Soracom Arc Soratun Tool](https://developers.soracom.io/en/docs/arc/soratun/) (English)
    - [soratun を利用して接続する: soratun の概要と機能](https://users.soracom.io/ja-jp/docs/arc/soratun-overview/) (Japanese)
 2. You have to enable the unified endpoint for your SIM group.
 See documentation for detail.